openrazer/openrazer/package_for_arch/README.md

 #Installing `razer_chroma_driver` on Arch Linux

-**Notice #1: don't run these commands directly as root.
-Run them as a normal user, with sudo privileges, and just put your password in whenever it's prompted**

-**Notice #2: this PKGBUILD is kinda incomplete.
-It only installs the driver (the dkms kernel module) but it leaves behind the daemon and python library.
-This is a temporary issue and will be solved in the close future.**
+*This tutorial is pretty basic.
+If you're an advanced user, just skip it.
+You have to compile the packages using the provided PKGBUILDs, and install them in order: dkms, daemon, python*

+##0.
+Getting started

 - Clone this repo:

-		git clone git://github.com/terrycain/razer_drivers.git
+		$ git clone git://github.com/terrycain/razer_drivers.git

-- Get into the *package_for_arch* folder:
+- Get into the **package_for_arch** folder:

-		cd razer_drivers/package_for_arch
+		$ cd razer_drivers/package_for_arch

+##1.
+Installing the driver

+- Get into the **razer_chroma_driver-dkms** folder:

+		$ cd razer_chroma_driver-dkms

 - Create the Arch package:

+		$ makepkg -s

+- Install the driver package you just compiled:

+		$ sudo pacman -U *.pkg.tar

+- Get back to the previous folder:

+		$ cd ..

+##2.
+Installing the daemon

+- Get into the **razer_chroma_driver-daemon** folder:

+		$ cd razer_chroma_driver-daemon

+- Create the Arch package:

+		$ makepkg -s

+- Install the daemon package you just compiled:

+		$ sudo pacman -U *.pkg.tar

+##3.
+Installing the python library

+- Get into the **razer_chroma_driver-python** folder:

+		$ cd razer_chroma_driver-python

+- Create the Arch package:

-		makepkg -s
+		$ makepkg -s

-- Install the newly made package:
+- Install the daemon package you just compiled:

-		sudo pacman -U *.pkg.tar
+		$ sudo pacman -U *.pkg.tar

+##4.
+Finishing up

 - Reboot your PC.